How to Use Your own Router with AT&T Fiber internet

 Check on Amazon

 Features: Dual Band, Mobile Game Mode, AIProtection Privacy (Firewall), Lowest latency

 Best VPN to use with AT&T Fiber

-We’ve tried various different VPNs with AT&T Fiber and while most work fine, with fiber it’s all about multi-device flexibility, speed and reliability.
+If you want to maximize your online privacy, a reputable VPN is the way to go.
+We’ve tried various VPNs with AT&T Fiber and while most work fine, with fiber it’s all about multi-device flexibility, speed and reliability.
 In our tests, SurfShark performed the best, especially for the price.
-It worked just as fast with our custom ASUS router and on various laptops and devices (every plan include unlimited devices).
-I tested Wifi speeds with and without the VPN activated and there was no perceivable drop in bandwidth or latency.
+It worked just as fast with our custom ASUS router and on various laptops and devices (every plan includes unlimited devices).
+I tested WiFi speeds with and without the VPN activated and there was no perceivable drop in bandwidth or latency.
 My last check was gaming.
 While a few others fell off the list here, Surfshark performed extremely well and sealed the deal for me.
-Some of their plans are currently over 80% off.
-Learn more.
+View their plans, some are currently over 80% off.

 ^ back to top